roydel36/Flixer/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-**Shoutout Anaya and Jordan for helping me understand the Giphy lab and how to load the images.**
+**Shoutout Anaya and Jordan for helping me understand the Giphy lab and how to load the images and Elena for event listener demonstrations.**